 Dianna Booher is the author of 47 books (available in 60 foreign-language editions, with nearly 4 million copies sold).
-She is pleased to be published by some of the top publishing houses in the world: Penguin Random House, Simon & Schuster/Pocket Books, HarperCollins/Thomas Nelson, Warner Books, McGraw-Hill, and Berrett-Koehler.
+She is pleased to be published by some of the top publishing houses in the world: Penguin Random House, Simon & Schuster/Pocket Books, HarperCollins/Thomas Nelson, McGraw-Hill, and Berrett-Koehler.

 Dianna’s work has also won its share of recognition.
 Several titles have been major book club selections, and others have won national industry awards and recognition:

 - Axiom Awards Silver Medalist 2018

 - American Library Association: Best Young Adult Non-Fiction of the Year